artisanbarista/laravel-shield/README.md

 By default, blocked IPs are stored in cache, using storage implementation `\Webdevartisan\LaravelShield\Services\BlockedIpStoreRateLimiter::class`.

-You can create the storage class you wish to use in the published config file, or by setting this value in .env:
+You can create a different storage class you wish to use, and replace it in the config file, or by setting this value in .env:
 - \Webdevartisan\LaravelShield\Services\BlockedIpStoreRateLimiter